douglasmakey/socket-sharding/readme.md

 ### Security

 One question we might have at this point is, what about security?
 I mean, if we can open a socket with the same IP: Port of a specific app, for example, Nginx, we could hijack part of the requests that the kernel will send to us through the socket.
-Right?v
+Right?

-Well, to prevent this "port hijacking," Linux has special limitations or mechanisms such as:
+Well, to prevent this "port hijacking," Linux has special protections or mechanisms to prevent these problems, such as:

 * Both sockets must have been created with the SO_REUSEPORT socket option.
 If there is a socket running without SO_REUSEPORT and we try to create another socket even with the SO_REUSEPORT socket option, it will fail with the error `already in use`.
 * All sockets that want to listen to the same IP and port combination must have the same effective userID.
 For example, if you want to hijack the Nginx port and it is running under the ownership of the user Pepito, a new process can listen to the same port only if it is also owned by the user Pepito.
 So one user cannot "steal" ports of other users.